exercism/problem-specifications/exercises/twelve-days/description.md

 On the twelfth day of Christmas my true love gave to me: twelve Drummers Drumming, eleven Pipers Piping, ten Lords-a-Leaping, nine Ladies Dancing, eight Maids-a-Milking, seven Swans-a-Swimming, six Geese-a-Laying, five Gold Rings, four Calling Birds, three French Hens, two Turtle Doves, and a Partridge in a Pear Tree.
 ```

-# Tips
+## Tips

-- Each verse of the song has several different elements that are repeated from verse to verse.
+- Remember to write "DRY" code (Don't Repeat Yourself).
+Each verse of the song has several different elements that are repeated from verse to verse.
 You should identify these elements and try to re-use them when writing your code.
+Remove as much duplication as you can!
-- Remember to be "DRY" (Don't Repeat Yourself)!
+- The test suite only has 1 test for this exercise.
+Pay attention to the output of your song in the test runner, and keep an eye out for special characters (like line breaks)